-Taking into account the feedback from the community consultation and the need identified, this Plan supports an appropriate amount of sustainable housing which has demonstrable need and deliverability, and which is of an appropriate mix, type and density.
+66. Taking into account the feedback from the community consultation and the need identified, this Plan supports an appropriate amount of sustainable housing which has demonstrable need and deliverability, and which is of an appropriate mix, type and density.

-POLICY HOU2: HOUSING MIX
+■ POLICY HOU2: HOUSING MIX

-New housing development should provide for a mix of housing types, sizes and tenures taking into account evidence of existing imbalances in housing stock, site characteristics, viability and market considerations.
-Proposals will be required to demonstrate how they have taken account of the most up to date published evidence on housing need at a local or district level.
-The provision of smaller dwellings (e.g. 2 bedrooms or less) and specialised housing suitable to meet the needs of young families, disabled, young people and older residents are encouraged within housing developments to meet a town housing need.
+New housing development should provide for a mix of housing types, sizes and tenures to meet identified housing need in Dronfield and North East Derbyshire District.
+They will be required to demonstrate how they have taken account of the most up to date published evidence on housing needs in the town, having regard to other site characteristics. viability and market considerations.
+The provision of smaller dwellings (e.g. 2 bedrooms or less) and specialised housing suitable to meet the needs of young families, disabled, young people and older residents should be prioritised within housing developments to meet a town housing need.